stefanmhsg/bold-server/mase-server/README.md

 # Linked Data MASE Server

 This is the server for the Linked Data Multi-Agent System Environment (MASE) platform.
-It allows users to run simulations of interactive maze scenarios accessible to agents via [Graph Store Protocol (GSP)](https://www.w3.org/TR/sparql12-graph-store-protocol/).
-A corresponding front end for visualization purposes is available (see [maze-viewer]()).
+It allows users to run simulations of interactive maze scenarios accessible to agents via HTTP GET and POST.
+A corresponding front end for visualization purposes is available (see [MASE viewer](../mase-viewer/README.md)).

 ## Getting Started